fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 usages depend on specific implementation considerations and actual context within the overall data chain.
 For instance:

-- AIXM is developed in order to enable the provision in digital format of the aeronautical information that is in the scope of Aeronautical Information Services (AIS).
+- AIXM is developed in order to enable the provision, in digital format, of the aeronautical information that is in the scope of Aeronautical Information Services (AIS).
 AIXM 5.1 covers both the content of Aeronautical Information Publications (AIP) and of the NOTAM information.

-- The ARINC 424 standard defines a format for navigation (and communication) information, including but not limited to, aerodrome, runway, navaid, airway and terminal approach procedure information that is exchanged between data suppliers and avionics vendors.
+- The ARINC 424 standard defines a format for navigation (and communication) information, including, but not limited to, aerodrome, runway, navaid, airway, and terminal approach procedure information, that is exchanged between data suppliers and avionics vendors.

 - The Aerodrome Mapping Exchange Schema (AMXM XML Schema) is an